Logo

 Tips for Driving Around Lifted Vehicles

 Use the same caution around lifted vehicles you use around tractor trailers.
 Give them extra space on the highways, and use consistent movements when passing or changing lanes around them.
 Avoid driving too closely behind or traveling alongside them without passing.
-If you are injured in an accident with a lifted vehicle that may not be road-legal, reach out to the Dallas vehicle accident lawyers at The Benton Law Firm for a free consultation.
+If you are injured in an accident with a lifted vehicle that may not be road-legal, reach out to the Dallas vehicle accident lawyers at Benton Accident & Injury Lawyers for a free consultation.

 Ready to get the help you deserve?
 Call (214) 777-7777 or